secondRZ/swe-interview/topics/unity-and-game-dev.md

 * What is a game engine: Think Xcode for building games.
 Gives you everything necessary to build a game without worrying about how it renders and builds.
 It does **not** provide your final artwork and assets.
 It simply allows you to tie them tall together with your code.
 * Keep scenes in an **Assets/\_Scenes** folder.
+* A prefab is a game object that stores several assets together \(3d models, materials, animations, etc\).
+* Each frame in a game render as they are needed.
+You want to aim for a render speed of 60fps or higher.
+Window -&gt; Lighting -&gt; Settings.
+Uncheck "Realtime Global Illumination" and "Baked Global Illumination". \(Look up what these do later on.\)

 ## Process